-Here are the ingredients you need for easy homemade strawberry ice cream made without an ice cream machine.
+Here are the ingredients you need for easy homemade strawberry ice cream made without churning in an ice cream machine.

 - Strawberries.
 I used fresh strawberries but you could use frozen strawberries as well.
 If you use frozen strawberries, be sure to defrost them before using them.

 - Sugar.
 A little sugar added to the strawberries helps the fruits maintain their color.

 - Lemon Juice.
 Freshly squeezed lemon juice added to the strawberries help them stay red just like the sugar does.

 - Heavy Whipping Cream.
 Also known as heavy cream or whipping cream, heavy whipping cream forms the base of this no-churn strawberry ice cream.
 You can find heavy whipping cream in the dairy and fridge section of supermarkets.
 Other names for heavy whipping cream are double cream (British) or Devonshire cream.

 - Sweetened Condensed Milk.
 This adds sweetness and creaminess to the ice cream.

 See the recipe card below for the quantities of each ingredient.